Mobile Suit Gundam Wing: Novel sequel

 In early 2010, Gundam Ace magazine announced they would serialize a "New Gundam Wing Project".
 The project was eventually revealed to be a novel, titled New Mobile Report Gundam Wing: Frozen Teardrop.
 Written by Katsuyuki Sumizawa, the novel begins a new timeline, following the "Mars Century" calendar ("MC") which was the successor of the previous "After Colony" calendar.
 According to an interview with the author, the novel spans backwards into the AC century and the Gundam pilots, Relena, and their children make appearances.
 On July 25, 2025, to celebrate the 30th anniversary of Gundam Wing, original artist Sakura Asagi and writer Katsuyuki Sumisawa have reunited for a new manga, which connects the events of Endless Waltz and Frozen Teardrop.

 Other media

 A fighting video game titled Shin Kidō Senki Gundam Wing: Endless Duel was developed by Natsume Co., Ltd. and released for the Super Famicom in Japan on March 29, 1996.
 A second fighting game titled Shin Kidō Senki Gundam Wing: The Battle was developed by Natsume Co., Ltd. and released for the PlayStation in Japan on October 11, 2002, as the 13th volume of the Simple Characters 2000 series.
 Gundam Wing characters and mecha have also appeared in several other video game series including Super Robot Wars, Gundam Battle Assault, Another Century's Episode, Mobile Suit Gundam: Extreme Vs. and Dynasty Warriors: Gundam.

 Upon the series' debut in North America, Gundam Wing received a large roster of licensees for merchandise including wallscrolls, apparel, school supplies, skateboards, trading cards, model kits and action figures.

+In April 2025, Overwatch collaborated with Gundam Wing to "help celebrate the 30th anniversary".
+The collaboration featured skins inspired by both the original series as well as Endless Waltz.